FAIRChemistry/datamodel_calibration/specifications/CalibrationModel.md

 # CaliPytion

-Data model for (meta-) data of standard curves and spectras for spectrophotometric data.
+Data model for (meta-) data of standard curves and spectra for spectrophotometric data.
 ### Calibration

 - __reactant_id__